Mazerinth/toki-pona-translation-for-Minecraft/README.txt

 Thank you for trying this pack out!
+Make sure you change your in-game language to toki pona (ma ali) once the resource pack is loaded.

 This translation includes some uncommon definitions and pu ala vocabulary.
 See below:
 - alasa v search